Photo (cc) by Alex Ristea

 Wherever you’re shopping, it doesn’t hurt to ask if they have a senior discount and how old you have to be to qualify.

-Memberships also come with a host of other perks.
+AARP memberships also offer other perks.
 For example, if you’re married, your spouse will automatically get a free membership.
-If you’re single, you can sign up for AARP’s new dating site, which is currently 50 percent off for members.
+If you’re single, you can sign up for AARP’s dating site.
 Members receive AARP Magazine, which has articles on everything from travel to personal finance.
-And you’ll get access to their freebie section, which has free samples and other freebie deals.

 Have you been an AARP member?
 Has membership provided value to you?
 Tell us on our Facebook page.